How does mural and Faux pricing work and what are the costs?

-1. We will brainstorm ideas you may want, colors, budget, deadlines, and any other thoughts you have.
+We will brainstorm ideas you may want, colors, budget, deadlines, and any other thoughts you have.

 This eliminates doubts as to what the final mural resembles and any changes can be made before the actual full size mural begins.

 After you approve the sketch rendering, the contract is signed and a starting time is scheduled.
 There is a deposit required and a payment schedule will be arranged.